UF News documented the lives of three Haitian students as they began a program designed to feed their country.

 Demesyeux is one of 20 Haitian students studying agriculture at UF and Louisiana State University this fall in a graduate program funded by Feed the Future, part of the United States Agency for International Development's global hunger and food security initiative.
 The program is called Feed the Future Haiti Appui à la Recherche et au Développement Agricole (AREA), also referred to as Support to Agriculture Research Development (SARD).

-Fifteen of the students will study various aspects of agriculture at UF this fall, from developing methods for modernizing Haiti’s agricultural infrastructure to controlling crop pests, within UF's Institute of Food and Agriculture Sciences.
+Fifteen of the students will study various aspects of agriculture this fall at UF's College of Agricultural and Life Sciences, part of the UF Institute of Food and Agricultural Sciences.
+Topics range from developing methods for modernizing Haiti’s agricultural infrastructure to controlling crop pests.
 Their graduate work is designed to modernize farms and strengthen agricultural research in Haiti.

 Why are young Haitians like Demesyeux so eager to grow food that they'd leave their home country for two years?
 A country that can feed itself can lead itself, the students and program's organizers say.
 The hope is that the students will take what they learn at UF and LSU back home to improve agriculture, leading the way to greater independence and food security for Haiti.